Winds drive nation's largest wildfire toward California city

 Winds drive nation’s largest wildfire toward California cityNew

 SUSANVILLE, Calif.
-(AP) — Gusty winds have pushed the nation’s largest wildfire toward a Northern California county seat as firefighters struggle to contain the month-old blaze amid forecasts of more dangerous weather.
-Authorities say the Dixie Fire in the northern Sierra Nevada is only a few miles from Susanville, the county seat of Lassen County and home to some 18,000 people, two state prisons and a casino.
-Forecasts call for afternoon and evening winds up to 30 mph through Thursday that could drive flames.
+(AP) — Firefighters face more dangerously windy weather as they struggle to keep the nation’s largest wildfire from moving toward a Northern California county seat and other small communities.
+Forecasters have issued red flag warnings of critical fire weather conditions for most of Tuesday in the area of the month-old Dixie Fire.
+Authorities say the fire is only a few miles from Susanville, the seat of Lassen County and home to some 18,000 people, two state prisons and a casino.
 The fire has already destroyed more than 1,000 homes and other buildings and is only a third contained.